meetoseh/backend/docs/redis/keys.md

   and inapp notification.
 This is used to prevent certain front-end bugs (i.e., slamming the start endpoint) from causing excessive damage.

+- `reddit:refresh_token`: the refresh token to use to authorize with reddit

+- `reddit:lock`: A lock that prevents us having multiple praw instances trying to use reddit at once, which will cause issues with the refresh token.

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,